Bangladesh Army: Post 1971: The emergence of the Bangladesh Army

 During the sensitive and formative years after the end of the war, personnel of the Mukti Bahini were absorbed into different branches of Bangladesh Army.
-In 1974 Bangladeshi soldiers and officers repatriated from Pakistan after the Bangladesh Liberation war were absorbed into Bangladesh Army.
+In 1974, Bangladeshi soldiers and officers repatriated from Pakistan after the Bangladesh War of Independence were absorbed into the Bangladesh Army.

-During the 1972-73 tenure, engineers, signals, army services, ordnance, military police, remount veterinary and farm and medical corps was established in Bangladesh Army.
-Bangladesh military academy was established in Cumilla cantonment in 1974.
+During the 1972-73 tenure, engineers, signals, army services, ordnance, military police, remount veterinary and, farm and medical corps were established in Bangladesh Army.
+Bangladesh Military Academy (BMA) was established in Comilla cantonment in 1974.
 On 11 January 1975, the passing out parade of the first Bangladesh Army short course took place.
-In 1975 the President Guard Regiment (PGR) was established.
+In 1975, the President Guard Regiment (PGR) was established.

 There were suspicion among the army personnel of the formation of the paramilitary Jatiya Rakkhi Bahini and the addition of civilian Mukti Bahini members in it.
 These suspicions and misconceptions laid the foundation and formed the bedrock of disputes between professional army officers and the ruling administration which led to a very bloody chapter in the history of newly independent Bangladesh.